jessicaayers/Project-1/README.md

     ##   game      1         0    0    0         0         0
     ##   movie     1         0    0    0         0         0
     ##   series    0         0    0    0         0         0

+For programs that are sequels, there was 1 game and 1 movie, both released in 2000.

+Next, numerical summaries were created for the lengthOfTitle quantitative variable.

 ``` r
 #numerical summaries for quantitative variables at each setting of the categorical variables